 Scott Kelly made it to LEO soon after becoming an astronaut.
 Only three years later, he was the pilot for STS-103, a shuttle mission that upgraded the Hubble Space Telescope.
-His crew spent eight days in December 1999 in space (celebrating Christmas there), where their main duties were to install instruments and upgrade systems on Hubble.
+His crew spent eight days in December 1999 in space (celebrating Christmas), where their main duties were to install instruments and upgrade systems on Hubble.

 In 2015, Kelly achieved a milestone after he spent a record 520 days in space.
 The record was later broken by astronaut Jeff Williams in 2016 and astronaut Peggy Whitson year after.